Tips & Education Hub

 Data Download notes: There is a "Rating" column in the csv sheets when you download historical data.
 Below is the code:

-- We take measurements of Put and Call Deltas for options that are one standard deviation out-of-the-money with ~ 30 days to expiration.
-(The "Delta" for a given contract is defined as the probability that the option will expire in the money.)
+1. Delta Skew: Call Deltas minus Put Delta for options that are one standard deviation out-of-the-money with ~ 30 days to expiration.

 Interpretation of Data:

-- A stock with a positive Call Skew has option demand skewed toward calls.
+• A stock with a positive Delta Skew has option demand skewed toward calls.

-- A stock with a negative Call Skew has option demand skewed toward puts.
+• A stock with a negative Delta Skew has option demand skewed toward puts.

-- Sentiment can be evaluated by comparing the Current Call Skew to the Average Call Skew.
+• Sentiment can be evaluated by comparing the Current Skew to the Average Skew using the historical skew charts.

 Bollinger Band compression: